awesomeshot5051/MyGUI/README.md

 - [x] Added Error Log File
 - [x] Added Java Class errorLog with the ability to log error codes to the Error Log file
 - [x] Added ability to set Error Log File path in setFilePaths Java file
+- [x] Corrected Automatic MySQL Service start.
+If you don't have the service already started, it will automatically do it for you. **Requires the IDE to be run as an Administrator**
 - [x] Added new ability to SuperAdmin.
 You know have the ability to directly interact with the databases on the server useing SQL commands.
 - [x] Corrected glitch in Song Player.
 You were not able to play the Music Video Files, it resulted in an error that crashed the program.
 - [x] Corrected glitch on Startup.
 When you started the program it would attempt to write to the log file, but the log file was set incorrectly.